Alfresco/alfresco-helm-charts/charts/alfresco-process-services/docs/databases-configuration.md

 Alfresco Process Service uses a relational database to store data.
 An additional database is required in order to deploy the APS admin application.

-> It is not possible to use the same database for both for bot databases may be
+> It is not possible to use the same database for both applications.
+Though,
-> hosted on the same database server.
+> both databases can be hosted on the same database server.

 ## Configuring the APS database